systematic-magic/AgingPubMed/editorials_pdf.rst

 9. Corresponding Author and Affiliation
 ---------------------------------------

-Corresponding author and affiliation can be found at the end of the article right after the references section.
+Corresponding author and affiliation can be found at the end of the article right after the References section.

 9.1.
 Check that full name of corresponding author is formatted in bold and underlined font and is followed by colon (:).